v-research/knowledgezero/source/_posts/all-work-and-no-play-makes-xss.md

 *Audience:* Boooooo!
 Boooo!
 ![](./martin.gif)

 *Us:* It's a matter of Logic!
-Of its expressiveness, predicate, first-order, second-…
+Of its expressiveness, predicate, first-order, second-...

 ## Hey You!
 Getting Lonely Getting Cold Can You Help Me?
 We rushed out of the room... that wasn't a success at all.
 We should have predicted it!
 At least we didn't pay...
 They are also right; models and abstractions cannot be understood by practical men.
 But we're almost done with the example where we predict vulnerabilities, such as buffer overflows, in C programs.
 Maybe that will convince them.